 And that was when he flipped the lightswitch on.

-Gin, Naoya and a woman with black hair and green eyes, the inverse of Naoya's own just as Haru's orange was the inverse of Abel's blue stared down at the teenagers who carpeted their living room floor.
+Gin, Naoya and a woman with black hair and green eyes, the inverse of Naoya's own just as Haru's red and yellow were the inverse of Abel's blue stared down at the teenagers who carpeted their living room floor.

 "The other who can speak the primal common tongue," Naoya said, and groaned, slapping a hand to his forehead.
 "It would have been so obvious, if only I hadn't been distracted."

 "Naoya?"
 Atsuro asked, amazed?

 "Atsuro, I am holding you personally responsible for making sure he," Naoya pointed at Abel, "doesn't get her," now he pointed at Haru, "pregnant.
 If he does, I will kill you."

 "Seven billion grand-nieces and nephews are enough?"
 Aya quipped.